NguyenHuuDangKhoa/anomalyDetection/README.md

 ## Description
-Retrieve SCADA data of "equipment" from Azure Blob Storage then run a pipeline to train a machine learning model to detect anomalies for predictive maintenance
+Retrieve SCADA data of "equipment" from Azure Blob Storage then run a pipeline to train a machine learning model to detect anomalies for predictive maintenance using one class classification (Isolation Forest)

 ## Setup